andytoland/rlordi/README.md

 ###USAGE

-To start do `nodejs index.js`.
+To start do `npm start`.
 If everything is ok it should listen to port 3000 on your localhost

+Note that nodemon is in use.
+So when changing src/index.ts, server will automatically restart

 To browse to it base url should  be [http://localhost:3000](http://localhost:3000)